alex-larkin/Utilities/VBAMAcroSync README.md

 - Run `ManualImport` to see detailed error messages

 **Changes not syncing:**
-- Folder is source of truth—Git changes always override Normal.dotm
+- When opening Word, folder is source of truth—Git changes always override Normal.dotm
+- When closing Word, template file is source of truth- changes in template always override folder
 - If files are identical, import is skipped (optimization)
 - Check that you're editing the correct sync folder